AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

   * That gateway was deleted before upgrading to the present Controller version.

 * **AVX-36996** - (Azure) After an Azure FireNet FQDN Egress gateway image upgrade, the gateway goes into the “config_fail” state.
 To resolve this issue, try restarting the gateway.
 If the gateway state does not change, please contact Aviatrix Support.
+* **AVX-38843** - In a Site2Cloud connection with a single IP HA Gateway, the standby gateway continuously sent out an IPsec connection requests to a remote peer even though the connection would never get established.
+This issue created a stale state in the CSP underlay, which may have caused IPsec tunnel flaps between the active gateway and remote peer.

+  This issue has been resolved by blocking the HA gateway from sending IPsec connection requests to remote peers for these Site2Cloud connections.

 * **AVX-39477** - When you tried to do an image upgrade or a software rollback for a BGP-enabled gateway on which you applied the “remove-unnecessary-packages-from-gateway” software patch, the operation may have failed.
 * **AVX-39662** - (GCP) Upgrading a GCP Transit Gateway with BGPoLAN and Firenet features enabled might have resulted in the loss of direct connectivity to the on-site firewall appliance.
 * **AVX-41361** - If a domain name used in an Egress FQDN tag had a long DNS record, attaching that FQDN tag to a gateway could fail.
 The error given was “command hostname_filter failed due to exception errors invalid IPNetwork.”
 An email notification was sent.